-(Tuesday- 7:15 pm)
+(Tuesday- 7:30 pm)

-Exploriers (14 years of age or older) seeking to prove their strength, stamina, and skill will be put to the test through many trials around the reservation.
-Run through the Jungle consists of delivering a message to the Cheif Scientist and on the journey running, boating and Archery shooting.
+Sleuths (14 years of age or older) seeking to prove their strength, stamina, and skill will be put to the test through many trials around the reservation.
+Detective's Dash consists of delivering from the precinct a message while running, boating and Archery shooting.
 Join us to test your endurance and skill.